 UV lights are effective in killing viruses, but the amount of UV light needed would also damage us if exposed.
 Hospitals use them to help sterilize protective clothing and tools.
 For UV lights in the home, they can be installed in ducts or on evaporator coils.
 Unfortunately, most virus particles are not exposed to the UV light long enough to be effectively destroyed as the air is always in motion.

-Air scrubbers produce oxidizers that attach to contaminates and destroys them.
+Air scrubbers produce oxidizers that contaminate and destroy them.
 This has been proven effective on Swine Flu, Staph, Strep, and Bird Flu, but not yet on COVID-19.
-It is also worth noting that air scrubbers can be awfully expensive as well.
+It is also worth noting that air scrubbers can be expensive as well.

 What to Take Away from This?